LegoCreation/CNN_eddy_detection/readme.md

 $ pip install polygon3

-#Install the algorithm package from the download
+# Install the algorithm package from the download
-$pip install -e . --no-dependencies
+$ pip install -e . --no-dependencies

 # Create a Kernel for jupyter notebook
 $ mamba install ipykernel